-Today’s post is about Christmas traditions to start with your spouse.
+Today’s post is about Christmas traditions for couples.
 I know it’s not Christmas yet, but it’s almost November which means I’m starting to get into planning mode.
-Christmas is super special for me, which means I’m planning months in advance to help create all of the magic.

 Traditions are super important for family unity and bonding, but they are also really important for couples and marital relationships.
 Marriage isn’t always easy, but taking the time to create traditions and memories—just the two of you—will do wonders for marriage.
 It will also give you plenty of good memories to look back on.

 If you’re looking to start a new tradition with your spouse, here are a few ideas to get your started:

 - Cider Sippin’.
 Okay, I actually prefer hot cocoa, but “cider sippin’” sounds cooler.
 For this one, you get a babysitter and go out Christmas shopping for the kids.
 But you go somewhere special—just the two of you—and get some hot cocoa together.
 While you sip on your cocoa and enjoy the time alone, you can go over your children’s lists and make a plan of attack for the shopping.

 - The Classics.
 I love the tradition of watching a holiday movie together.
 For my husband and I, it is “Elf.”
 Send the kids to grandma’s, or send them to someone else’s house, or give them an incentive to stay in bed while mom and dad have a date night at home.
 Put on a favorite Christmas movie while you wrap all of the presents.
 Make dinner something easy (pizza, take-out, etc.).